Are you, or a member of your family, gay, lesbian, bisexual, or transgender (GLBT)? Are you looking for an affirming religious alternative?

 1992: Welcoming Congregation Committee led the congregation through the Welcoming Congregation curriculum prepared by the UUA.

-1998: Our Church Council re-affirmed and unanimously ratified a statement of our commitment to welcoming GLBT people of faith.
+1998: Our Church Board re-affirmed and unanimously ratified a statement of our commitment to welcoming GLBT people of faith.

 1998: A rainbow flag symbol was added to our church sign.

 2013: We continue today as a Certified Welcoming Congregation.